Phasmatodea: Distribution

-Antipredator adaptations
+Anti-predator adaptations

 Phasmatodea species exhibit mechanisms for defense from predators that prevent an attack from happening in the first place (primary defense), and defenses that are deployed after an attack has been initiated (secondary defense).

 The defense mechanism most readily identifiable with Phasmatodea is camouflage, in the form of a plant mimicry.
 Most phasmids are known for effectively replicating the forms of sticks and leaves, and the bodies of some species (such as Pseudodiacantha macklotti and Bactrododema centaurum) are covered in mossy or lichenous outgrowths that supplement their disguise.
 Remaining absolutely stationary enhances their inconspicuousness.
 Some species have the ability to change color as their surroundings shift (Bostra scabrinota, Timema californica).
 In a further behavioral adaptation to supplement crypsis, a number of species perform a rocking motion where the body is swayed from side to side; this is thought to mimic the movement of leaves or twigs swaying in the breeze.
 Another method by which stick insects avoid predation and resemble twigs is by entering a cataleptic state, where the insect adopts a rigid, motionless posture that can be maintained for a long period.
 The nocturnal feeding habits of adults also help Phasmatodea to remain concealed from predators.

 In a seemingly different method of defense, many species of Phasmatodea seek to startle the encroaching predator by flashing bright colors that are normally hidden, and making a loud noise.
 When disturbed on a branch or foliage, some species, while dropping to the undergrowth to escape, will open their wings momentarily during free fall to display bright colors that disappear when the insect lands.
 Others will maintain their display for up to 20 minutes, hoping to frighten the predator and convey the appearance of a larger size.
 Some, such as Pterinoxylus spinulosus, accompany the visual display with the noise made by rubbing together parts of the wings.